Mr. David J. Main

 President & CEO

-Mr. Main has over 20 years experience in the pharmaceutical industry and brings a demonstrated ability to grow and finance pharmaceutical development companies.
-Mr. Main was formerly the President and CEO of INEX Pharmaceuticals Corp. from July 1999 until June 2005.
-From September 1996 until his appointment as CEO, he was the Company's Vice President, Corporate Development.
-While President and CEO, Mr. Main led the transformation of INEX from a research driven to a product focused biopharmaceutical company, advancing product development to the NDA stage and securing several significant pharmaceutical partnerships and over $100 million in equity financings.
-Prior to joining INEX, Mr. Main was a Vice President at QLT Inc. of Vancouver.
-Mr. Main was formerly a licensed pharmacist at the Royal Columbian Hospital in New Westminster, B.C.
+Mr. Main has over 25 years experience in the pharmaceutical industry and brings a demonstrated ability to grow and finance pharmaceutical development companies.
+As a co-founder of Aquinox, Mr. Main has overseen the advancement of the Company’s lead product, AQX-1125, from a target validation program to now entering Phase 3 studies.
+During this time he has also been responsible for the transition of Aquinox from a private to a NASDAQ-listed public company with over US$200 million raised to date in equity capital.
+Mr. Main was formerly the President and CEO of INEX Pharmaceuticals Corp. and, prior to INEX, was Vice President at QLT Inc., one of Canada’s inaugural biotech companies.
+Mr. Main began his career as a licensed pharmacist at the Royal Columbian Hospital in New Westminster, B.C.
 He holds a B.Sc.
 (Pharmacy) and an MBA from the University of British Columbia (UBC).
-In 2002, Mr. Main formerly served as the Chair of LifeSciences BC (formerly BC Biotech) and currently serves on a number of private and not-for-profit Boards.
+Mr. Main formerly served as the Chair of LifeSciences BC (formerly BC Biotech), is currently the Chair of BIOTECanada and a Director of BIO.org as well he also serves on a number of private and not-for-profit Boards.

 Dr. Stephen Shrewsbury, M.D.